chrisharam/studying-gitabsh2/README.md

 # studying-gitabsh2

 ## How to save new updated files?
- -1 Changes : storing data as changes to the base version -2 Snapshots : storing data as snapshots
+ -Changes : storing data as changes to the base version -Snapshots : storing data as snapshots

 ## What is Snapshots?  ***Three states in git***
 stage fixes - modified files(working directory)